MikyM/Commander/README.md

 Library featuring a command handler pattern for both synchronous and asynchronous operations.

-Utilizes Autofac thus Autofac is required and a functional [Result](https://github.com/Remora/Remora.Results) approach for failure-prone operations.
+Uses a functional [Result](https://github.com/Remora/Remora.Results) approach for failure-prone operations.

+To utilize all features using Autofac is required.

 ## Features